ironhack-labs/data-labs/module-2/lab-pivot-table-and-correlation/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Subsetting and descriptive stats
+# Lab | Pivot Table and Correlations

 ## Introduction

-As a data analyst you will have to work with a big amount of data.
-Extracting meaningful insights from your data can be done by dividing your data into subsets using Pandas library.
-It's a simple way to perform several type of analyses such as descriptive statistics.
+You may already be familiar with the concept of pivot tables from Excel to quickly slice, filter, and group data in an efficient way.
-In this lab, you will use Pandas library to extract insights from your data by dividing it into into several subsets.
-You might also need to use some Pandas descriptive statistics functions.
+In the first part of this lab, you will use Pandas pivot table to extract insights from your data.
+In the second part of this lab you will learn to describe the strengh and direction of the relationship between two variables.
+Correlation analysis measures how two variables are related.

 ## Getting Started